-To comply with State of Wisconsin DOA accounting manual (07-01), through the centralized timely collection of non-sponsored receivables.
+To comply with the State of Wisconsin Department of Administration (DOA) accounting manual (07-01), through the centralized timely collection of non-sponsored receivables.
 To minimize the exposure of uncollectible receivables and to increase the integrity of the financial statements through consolidation of receivables and revenues.

-Departments will upload bills to SFS using a shared customer file.
-DoBS will generate invoices from the uploaded bills and process all transactions related to the invoices from that point.
+Departments will upload bills to the Shared Financial System (SFS) using a shared customer file.
+The Division of Business Services will generate invoices from the uploaded bills and process all transactions related to the invoices from that point.

-The shared customer file will be managed centrally by DoBS.
+The shared customer file will be managed centrally by Business Services.
 Payment terms will be established and managed centrally.

-DoBS is responsible for the collection of non-sponsored receivables in collaboration with UW–Madison divisions and departments as outlined in procedure 100.4.
-This includes uploading invoices to third party accounts payable companies.
-Outstanding balances of any non-sponsored receivables may be referred to either a third-party collection agency or the State of Wisconsin’s Department of Revenue.
-Wisconsin’s Department of Revenue will be used for collection efforts if the DoBS has a Tax-ID for the customer that can be helpful to the DOR.
-Otherwise the third-party collection agency will be used.
+Business Services is responsible for the collection of non-sponsored receivables in collaboration with UW–Madison divisions and departments as outlined in procedure 100.4.
+This includes uploading invoices to third-party accounts payable companies.
+Outstanding balances of any non-sponsored receivables may be referred to either a third-party collection agency or the State of Wisconsin’s Department of Revenue (DOR).
+The DOR will be used for collection efforts if Business Services has a Tax ID for the customer that can be helpful to the DOR.
+Otherwise, a third-party collection agency will be used.

-Forms of payment include check, credit card, ACH and Wire transfers.
+Forms of payment include checks, credit cards, ACH, and wire transfers.
 Credit card fees that result from payments on invoices will be charged to the department for that invoice on a monthly basis.

-Any adjustments, cancelations or write-offs will be processed centrally and must include valid explanation and documentation as outlined in procedures 100.3 and 100.4.
-Write-offs of $1,000 or more will require dean or director and DoBS approval and approval from UW System Administration.
+Any adjustments, cancelations, or write-offs will be processed centrally and must include valid explanation and documentation as outlined in procedures 100.3 and 100.4.
+Write-offs of $1,000 or more will require dean or director and Business Services approval and approval from UW System Administration.